Since I write a lot about performance, as well as fluency and disfluency, I’ve been thinking about public speaking.

 That aside may lead us on to the astounding Michael Curry:

 A tradition of oratory inherited by Michelle Obama, indeed.
-And now we have the presentations of Alexandria Ocasio-Cortez, both forensic and impassioned—there’s already a wealth of speeches to choose from, like this:
+And now we have the presentations of Alexandria Ocasio-Cortez, both forensic and impassioned—there’s already a wealth of moving speeches to choose from, like this:

 But it’s not just a question of performance style and personal charisma, it’s also the quality of the voice itself.
 Timbre remains one the least well defined aspects of vocal music, but it’s also crucial to how successfully the speaking voice communicates.